Yassinefahmi/Startup/README.md

 ### Create a controller
 The controllers can be found in directory `app/Controllers`.
 The authentication controllers are included as default and can be adjusted anytime.
 The controllers should always extend class `app/General/Controller.php`.
-If you want to return a view from a method, you can use the function `view()` from the object that accepts a path and parameters which is by default an empty array.
+If you want to return a view from a method, you can use the method `view()` from the object that accepts a path and parameters which is by default an empty array.

 #### Load view `home.php`: